tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 Pipelined mode requires somewhat more complicated implementation but provides significantly better throughput on high latency networks.

-Clients may choose to implement either Synchronous or Pipelined mode (or both if desired).
+Clients are recommended to implemented both modes but may choose to implement only one.

 The choice of client mode does not affect the server behavior.
 OTLP implementation does not require the server to be aware of the mode used by the client.
 Clients operating in different modes can connect to the same server and even switch the mode to a different one during the connection session without requiring any special arrangement on the server side or in intermediary network hops such as load balancers.